AbhishekBarali/AbhishekBarali/README.md

 ### `❯ whoami`

-Hey, I'm Abhishek.
+Hey 🖐️, I'm Abhishek.
 Computer Science student and founder of **KAIKI**.
 I build **agentic AI**, autonomous systems that plan, call tools, and act toward a goal with minimal hand-holding, along with the orchestration, retrieval, and guardrails that keep them reliable in production.

 Mostly working across multi-agent orchestration, RAG, tool-calling over MCP, and LLM-powered products.
 The field moves every week; I keep up by shipping.